LMS Fowler Class 3F: Preservation

 Thanks to their large numbers, renowned performance and late withdrawals, nine of these engines have been preserved, along with a spare set of frames and a boiler (from 47564).
 Many were restored within a few years of leaving the scrap heap, and most have a further working life ahead of them.
 All have steamed in preservation, with the exception of 47445.

 One member of the class has operated on the main line in preservation.
 This was 7298/47298, which took part during the Rainhill celebrations in 1980 when it hauled a number of Steamport residents from the museum in Southport to Rainhill and also took part in the cavalcade.
 Owned by Ian Riley, in February 2017 it was undergoing its "ten-yearly overhaul" and was expected to return to operation "in a couple of years".

 Locations and condition are shown below (current numbers in bold):

 In fiction

-An engine of this type can be seen in the Rev. W. Awdry's The Railway Series book 'The Eight Famous Engines'.
-The character's name was Jinty, and came from the "Other Railway" (aka British Railways) to help out when the main engines went on a journey to England.
+An engine of this class can be seen in the Rev. W. Awdry's The Railway Series book The Eight Famous Engines.
+The character is named Jinty and comes from the "Other Railway" (a.k.a.
+British Railways) to help out when the main engines went on a journey to England.

-In the videogame Transport Tycoon of Chris Sawyer, the Jinty is offered as the cheapest and most basic engine of the game.
+In the video game Transport Tycoon by Chris Sawyer, the Jinty is offered as the cheapest and most basic engine in the game.
+The jinty later appeared in Chris Sawyer's Locomotion as the third UK steam engine available.